mateolewinzon/sundae-app-RTL/README.md

 - Toppings and scoops Images are rendered correctly
 - If the requests throw an error, display an alert
 - Initial grand total is $0.00
 - Scoop subtotal updates correctly when scoops change.
-- Each scoop costs $2
+- Each scoop costs $2.00
 - Toppings subtotal updates correctly when toppings change.
-- Each topping costs $1
+- Each topping costs $1.00

+### OrderEntry.js

+- Grand total starts as $0.00
 - grand total updates correctly when scoops or toppings change

+### App.js, (happy path test / full app functional test)

+- Select a combination of scoops and toppings
+- Verify subtotals and grand total are correct
+- Click on terms and conditions
+- Click button to place order
+- See an order summary with an order number and the correct totals and grand totals
+- Click on confirmation button
+- Uppon order confirmed page, click on "start new order"
+- Values are back on default